Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Introduction

-Uranium borides have been fabricated by arc melting\autocite{KARDOULAKI2020153216, TURNER2020152388, KARDOULAKI2021152690, Guo2019}, suitable for research purpose due to the small batch processing.
-Meanwhile the borocarbothermic reduction reaction approach is industrially scalable but requires the optimization of several parameters such as sintering temperature, time and environments.
-Turner \textit{et al.} recently fabricated \ce{UB2} based on borocarbothermic reduction at \qty{1800}{\degreeCelsius} for \qty{1}{\hour}\autocite{TURNER2020152388}, while the synthesis of \ce{UB4} has been demonstrated by the same method at \qty{1500}{\degreeCelsius} in a flowing argon environment\autocite{Guo2019}.
+The large scale fabrication of these borides composite have to be done using a scalable industrial fabrication technique.
+Uranium borides have been fabricated by arc melting \autocite{KARDOULAKI2020153216, TURNER2020152388, KARDOULAKI2021152690,Guo2019}, suitable for research purpose due to the small batch processing.
+Meanwhile, the carboborothermic reduction route is industrially scalable but requires optimization of several parameters, including stoichiometry of the starting feedstock, sintering temperature, duration, and atmosphere.
+The fabrication of \ce{UB2} via carboborothermic reduction has been demonstrated at \qty{1800}{\degreeCelsius} for \qty{1}{\hour} \autocite{TURNER2020152388}, while \ce{UB4} has been synthesized using the same approach at \qty{1500}{\degreeCelsius} under flowing argon \autocite{Guo2019}, however at relatively lower uranium loading.

 The sintering of a \ce{UB4}–\ce{UBC} is expected to occur at relatively lower sintering temperature compared to \ce{UB2} but with comparable uranium loading and improved oxidation behavior.
-Therefore, in this work we systematically optimized carboborothermic solid state sintering method to fabricate \ce{UB4} and \ce{UB4}–\ce{UBC} composites, as well as investigate the structural and oxidation behavior using scanning electron microscope (SEM), energy dispersive X-ray (EDX) imaging, \textit{in situ} high temperature synchrotron X-ray diffraction (SXRD) measurements, and thermal gravimetric analysis (TGA).
+Therefore, the main purpose of this work is to systematically optimize the fabrication of \ce{UB4} and \ce{UB4}–\ce{UBC} composites using an industrially viable solid state sintering method at temperatures lower than \ce{UB2} fuel.
+Thermodynamic calculations is used to determine the sintering temperature range for specific starting feedstock stoichiometry.
+The high temperature structural stability and oxidation behavior of the fuel is investigated using scanning electron microscope (SEM), energy dispersive X-ray (EDX) imaging, \textit{in situ} high temperature synchrotron X-ray diffraction (SXRD) measurements, and thermal gravimetric analysis (TGA).